JacekStyrylski/jacekstyrylski.github.io/_posts/2018-12-06-portainer.md

 # Features

-All essential docker features are covered by portainer.io, it manage:
+All essential docker features are covered by portainer.io, it manages:

 - Stacks
 - Containers